metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 Leave the "title" tag unchanged or make it a combination of work and movement.

 # Possible Enhancements
-Planned enhancements (among others) are
-1. Include information regarding dates (e.g. date composed, recording date).
-2. Improved genre capability, possibly with specific tags for different aspects of genre, e.g. periods.
+All planned functionality has been included in version 2.0.
+Please post any suggestions for improvements to the forum.

 # Technical Matters
 Issues were encountered with the Picard API in that there is not a documented way to let Picard know that it is still doing asynchronous tasks in the background and has not finished processing metadata.
 Many thanks to @dns\_server for assistance in dealing with this and to @sophist for the albumartist\_website code which I have borrowed from.
 I have tried to add some more comments to help any others trying the same techniques.

 Also, the documentation of the XML lookup is virtually non-existent.
 The response is an XmlNode object (not a dict, although it is represented as one).
 Each node has a name with {attribs, text, children} values.
 The structure is more clearly understood if the web-based lookup is used (which is well documented at https://musicbrainz.org/doc/Development/XML_Web_Service/Version_2 ) as this gives an XML response.
 I wrote a function (parse\_data) to parse XmlNode objects, or lists thereof, for a (parameterised) hierarchy of nodes (and optional attribs value tests) in order to extract required data from the response.
 This may be of use to other plugin authors.
 The situation has been made slightly better in Picard 2.0 as the objects returned from register_track_metadata_processor are standard JSON.
 See https://musicbrainz.org/doc/Development/JSON_Web_Service.
 My parse_data function works with JSON as well as XmlNode formats, but the arguments you need to provide to it are different as the formats are structured differently.
 Picard 2.0 allows tagger.webservice calls to specify XML or default to JSON.
 This plugin has now migrated over to JSON-only.

 To get the whole picture, in XML, for a release, use (for example) https://musicbrainz.org/ws/2/release/f3bb4fdd-5db0-43a8-be73-7a1747f6c2ef?inc=release-groups+media+recordings+artist-credits+artists+aliases+labels+isrcs+collections+artist-rels+release-rels+url-rels+recording-rels+work-rels+recording-level-rels+work-level-rels.
 (Add &fmt=JSON at the end to get the JSON response).
 This simulates the response given by Picard with the "Use release relationships" and "Use track relationships" options selected.
-Note that the Picard album\_metadata\_processor returns releaseXmlNode which is everything from the Release node of the XML downwards, whereas track\_metadata\_processor returns trackXmlNode which is everything from a Track node downwards (release -> medium-list -> medium -> track-list is above track).
+Note that the Picard album\_metadata\_processor returns releaseXmlNode (as JSON from Picard 2.0 on) which is everything from the Release node of the XML downwards, whereas track\_metadata\_processor returns trackXmlNode which is everything from a Track node downwards (release -> medium-list -> medium -> track-list is above track).
 Replace all hyphens in XML with underscores when parsing the Python object (JSON uses hyphens).

 A large variety of releases were used to test this plugin, but there may still be bugs, so further testing is welcome.
 The following release was particularly complex and useful for testing: https://musicbrainz.org/release/ec519fde-94ee-4812-9717-659d91be11d4.
 Also this release was a bit tricky - a large box set with some works appearing as originals and in arrangements: https://musicbrainz.org/release/5288f266-bab8-45bd-83e4-555730f02fa0.